astrio-ai/l2m/README.md

-# ATLAS: Autonomous Transpilation for Legacy Application System
+# ATLAS: Autonomous Transpilation for Legacy Application Systems
 **Status**: Currently in progress of writing a research paper for ATLAS.
 There'll not be many feature updates next few weeks.

 <div align="left">